qlik-oss/corectl/docs/corectl_reload.md

   -e, --engine string            URL to engine (default "localhost:9076")
       --headers stringToString   Headers to use when connecting to qix engine (default []) -h, --help                     help for reload
-      --noSave                   Do not save the app
+      --no-save                  Do not save the app
       --silent                   Do not log reload progress
-      --ttl string               Engine session time to live (default "30")
+      --ttl string               Engine session time to live in seconds (default "30")
 ```

 ### Options inherited from parent commands